-Federal regulations require the five MPOs in Colorado to develop Transportation Improvement Programs (TIPs), which comprise the urban portion of the STIP.
+Federal regulations require the five MPOs in Colorado to develop TIPs, which comprise the urban portion of the STIP.
 TIP project selection at the MPO level follows a formal process adopted by each individual MPO.
 Each MPO uses its technical and policy committees and boards as a forum for TIP project selection.
 Public involvement may focus on people living or working within the boundaries of the MPO; however, anyone may participate in and submit comments during the MPO TIP development process.
 Federal regulations require that the TIPs be incorporated into the STIP without modification.
 The STIP and the TIPs will show the same projects; however, funding is sometimes shown in grouped totals in a TIP document where it is shown individually in the STIP, or vice versa.
 The funding totals will be the same.
 Though each MPO follows its own specific process for TIP development, the projects selected are required to be consistent with their long-range RTPs.
+For links to view specific MPO TIPs, please see Chapter 8, Acronym List, page 9.